-The importer's SOA will be made available to any party with delegated authorization to view or download it on the portal.
-However, in order for a customs broker to receive it EDI, they will require authorization from the importer and must be set up with the TCCU as is required pre-CARM.
+The importer's SOA will be made available to any party with delegated authorization to view or download it on the CCP, however, in order for a customs broker to receive it via EDI, they will require authorization from the importer and must be set up with the TCCU, as is required pre-CARM.

-13. Will SOA authorization be grandfathered in CARM?
+13. Will Statement of Account (SOA) authorization be grandfathered in CARM?

-This question has been asked to the CBSA, we are waiting to hear back.
+This guestion has been asked to the CBSA, we are waiting to hear back.